omerkadh/API-3040/README.md

 # Description of resources - formatted as JSON

-A List of available rinks in the radius are listed and each have 4 outputed resources which are: \
+Gets information about available rinks in the given radius.
+The infomation is listed and each rink has 5 outputed resources which are:

 ```json
 {